 (Image courtesy of photographer Lisa Venticinque.)
 We don't actually look this cute, it's just that Lisa is a great photographer.

 My wife, Julie, and I are a St. Paul, Minnesota couple with no children.
 Julie (born and raised in Grand Forks, ND) and I (born in Mankato, MN, lived in Hibbing, MN as a youngster, and then raised in St. Louis Park, MN) met at Carleton College in Northfield, MN.
 Julie and I then went to graduate school (she went to Chicago while I went to Dekalb, IL), but then started dating, fell in love, and got married.
-We founded Pawsitivity five years ago after a good friend—a single mother who has a child with autism—told us how her son was so helped by his dog that it changed the course of his life.
+We founded Pawsitivity in 2012 after a good friend—a single mother who has a child with autism—told us how her son was so helped by his dog that it changed the course of his life.
 Julie had a psychology degree and had already been doing therapy dog work with our pet dog, Chloe, and she was interested in doing more training to work with service dogs.
 We discovered that there were no service dog providers in the state that specialized in autism, nor any in any of the surrounding states.
 Maybe we could train service dogs for children with autism using the same techniques as Applied Behavioral Analysis (positive reinforcement)!
-Since our mission includes rescuing dogs, sometimes we find that a dog is not appropriate for a child with autism, and then we train the dog for someone with a different disability.
+Since then, we have trained service dogs for many people, including veterans, people with severe epilepsy. and more.
 The challenges of this mission have, at times, been daunting, and if you want the rest of the story of how we have met these challenges, check the "About Us" page of this website